PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 This section covers:
 * How to create a basic Screen and a Snippet.
-* How to link a Screen and Snippet together.
+* How to link a Screen and a Snippet together.

 ### Creating a Screen

 Whenever you want to create a Dynamic Form, you should start with a Screen.
 A Screen is powered by the structure of Snippets that you create.
-You can have as many Screens as you desire, however a Screen should have a meaningful name.
-For this section, we'll call the Screen we create *Tutorial Players*.
+You can have as many Screens as you want, however a Screen should have a meaningful name.
+In this section, we'll call the Screen we create *Tutorial Players*.

 *1.* To create a Screen, navigate to *Manage > Admin Screens*:

 ![](img/DynamicForms/19.png)

-In *Admin Screens*, you'll see that the screen is split between the *Screen Builder* and *Snapshots* panels:
+In *Admin Screens*, you'll see that the screen is split between the *Snapshots* and *Screen Builder* panels:

 ![](img/DynamicForms/20.png)